jean-michel-gonet/raspberry-pi-fpv-visor/README.md

 # Prepare hardware

 I assume that you have a newly installed _Raspberry PI_.
-This is what you need:
+This is what you need to do:
 - Activate the camera
 - Activate I2C bus
-- Install openCV
-- Install gtk
-- Install git
-- Install cmake
+- Enable V4L2
-- Download and compile
-- Auto-run it at boot
-- Deactivate the idle screen

 ## Activate camera
 Why?
 This is pretty obvious: you need a camera to perform the _View_ part of _First Person View_